lbiryukov/qsea/README.md

     - owner_name: name of the owner of the sheet

 #### Sheet.copy()
-Creates a copy of the sheet in another app.
-Some objects, not accessible via API (such as buttons) are not copied.
+Creates a copy of the sheet in another app

 Args:
 * target_app (App): The target app, where the sheet will be copied